dmandelin/world/notes.md

     - as rank society emerges, instead of "clans of prominent chiefs" we have "chiefs of prominent clans".
 We'll need better names, but the name should definitely change at some point.
+  - Key goals at this point could be boiled down to modeling the growth of political power and the growth of urbanism, for good or ill as the cases may be.
+    - Urbanism
+      - It seems that lots of trade is required for large cities, but in the early simulation we are concerned with the appearance of the first towns in the region.
+      - We can consider the usual IEMP + demographics + ecology and how they might grow an urban population.
+        - Ideology
+          - Ritual leaders can become non-farming population.
+            - They can in turn employ assistants, artisans, and others.
+            - Contributions may become mandatory and subject to enlargement.
+          - Living near the ritual center will be more desirable for certain believers.
+Perhaps 10-25% of the population of the region will find it strongly appealing.
+        - Economy + ecology
+          - Certain settlements may be near areas with more good farmland.
+            I'm not sure I want to simulate at that level of detail yet, so we could instead model this as a random appeal bonus for farmers.
+          - 'Ubaid likely had significant trade, but we are modeling villages at first, so that is something that will have to appear.
+At first, goods such as pottery and clothes are made by clans in each village.
+          - Later, we may have growing populations of people in certain settlements making export goods such as tools, pottery, clothes, jewelry and other art works.
+          - Trade will likely be initiated by elites and especially temple elites, because they have the biggest demands and the most capital.
+Over time it will reach broader and broader populations.
+        - Military
+          - Conflict may induce people to collect into larger settlements, but we don't necessarily need that at the start.
+          - Population aside, fortifications make a town more town-like.
+            Early on, we won't even have walls, so don't need to model yet.
+          - Bandits might want to live in towns!
+They'd prefer a more anonymous place, with plenty of places to spend their loot.
+            They could end up generating an organized crime network, and if successful enough, merging with the elite.
+That too is for later.
+          - Also later, full-time warriors would of course be non-farming populations, and in some societies (including here) would live in political centers.
+            - They could in turn demand farmers nearby as well as makers of military equipment and supplies.
+        - Political
+          - In later societies people could be outright coerced to move to a town, but even early on, political leaders (and perhaps also military and ideological) probably had some sway:
+            - Political leaders could tell people to move to the city and some might, depending on their authority.
+            - They could favor the city with tax policies or benefits.
+This would generally have some cost.
+            - Political leaders could bully people into moving to the city, depending on their intimidation factor.
+            - Economic actors can induce people to move to the city by
+              - Offering better prices there
+              - Offering goods there not available at all in smaller places For example, at some point most top elites will want to be in the biggest cities.
+              - Unfortunately, buying them as slaves and moving them there.
+                This probably is starting to happen at small scale at simulation start.
+            - Military:
+              - Demanding people live there to supply them, depending on other actors' need for military services.
+              - Forcibly moving people to the city and/or preventing their leaving.
+            - Ideological:
+              - Promlugating ideologies that living in the city is better (holier, more cultured, can be different emphases), increasing appeal.
+              - Appealing ceremonies and giveaways.
+        - (back on political generally)
+        - Taxation can be spent on various things that would be supplied by a population in the tax center.
+Taxation may also employ some people full time.
+        - Administrators of some sort.
+It's not clear at all who or what they would be at early stages.
+There are probably minimal full-time people of this type in villages (like the headman only), but growing towns will start demanding their services (and creating more wealth for them to try to get some of) for more things.
+        - TODO: order above sources of urbanization by priority (chronology + relevance)
+    - Political power
+      - TODO: some prime issues are what big-man-type leaders can and do do, where rank societies come from, how much we need about tribal structures, revenue (amounts and how consensual), political ideologies, what rank society leaders can and do do
   - TODO - further changes to chiefly society (around 4000)
     - ideologies with greater power differences? how does this happen exactly? taxation?